elena-krismer/Project_FASTQtrimmer/Report/Report.md

 One of the biggest limitations is that the program works using files from Illumina, it is not able to read files from 454, Nano, SOLID, or PacBio platforms due to quality detection.

-The main bottleneck of the program is the detection of the Phred scale.
+The bottleneck of the program is the detection of the Phred scale.
 The quality detection is extremely sensitive around the decimal 75 (= K), which is a quality score of 42 on Phred +33 scale and a quality score of 11 on Phred +64 scale.
 In case the read has considerably low quality (lower than 11) on a Phred scale +64, the Phred scale will be determined incorrectly as Phred scale +33.
 Since the quality of the first reads is commonly the lowest, we chose the quality of the 100th read (which is in a common FASTQ file still an early position) for detection.
 In further steps, there could be an error handling implemented, which uses the next read in case the quality scale of the first read can not be determined.
 As an alternative, another algorithm for the Phred scale determination should be considered.
 However, using the 100th position implies that a very small FASTQ file can not be fed to the program.

 Further, a Big-O complexity of *O(n)* is considered a not-ideal, but desirable complexity.
 Instead of a linear increase of the runtime, a logarithmic increase should be aspired.
 However, we doubt that there is an applicable logarithmic algorithm design for this approach.

 The program is written in the dynamically-typed language Python, which means no explicit declaration of a variable is required but also implements that each variable contains extra information about their datatype.
 Thus, each element in our list contains its own information like the reference count and the datatype.
 As an alternative approach, a library such as NumPy could be used.
 As all lines in a FASTQ file are strings, storing them in a fixed-type array (NumPy Array) could increase efficiency.
 Hereby, we would suggest storing the lines in a NumPy Array and passing the NumPy Array (NumPy Array with thr sequence string and a NumPy Array with quality string) to the functions, instead of passing each line separately to the function (VanderPlas, 2016).
 This would also decrease the numerous function calls (visualized in 6.2.).